amitshekhariitbhu/from-java-to-kotlin/README.md

 }
 ```

-and a as a single-expression function
+// as a single-expression function

 ```kotlin
 fun getScore(): Int = score